 On August 15, 2001 the First Church sold its school in East Ridge to the Church of God, which was adjacent to the property.
 The East Ridge Church of God had been wanting to buy it for many years.
 The School had been owned and operated by the First Seventh-day Adventist Church since approximately 1930.
 The enrollment had diminished to only four students from the First Church, and school finances were putting a very heavy burden on the Church.
 It was decided that selling the school would be a first step in relocation of the Church and School.

 Pastors who have served the Chattanooga Church are: E.W.
 Wolfe, T.C.
 Webster, E.W.
 Wolfe (second term), Ralph Watts, Stanley Harris, Charles Schleifer, Charles Wilhelm, V.A.
 LaGrone, H.E.
 Walker, John A. DeWald, R.W.
-Numbers, Tracy Hill, Harold Metcalf, Ray Davidson, Jack Price, Obed Graham, LaVern Tucker, Roy Caughron, Tor Dahlberg, Dan Appel, Peter Read, Mark Bresee, Ralph LaFave, Fred Fuller, and presently Dale Tunnell.
-All totaled there have been 25 pastors of the First Seventh-day Adventist Church.
+Numbers, Tracy Hill, Harold Metcalf, Ray Davidson, Jack Price, Obed Graham, LaVern Tucker, Roy Caughron, Tony Dahlberg, Dan Appel, Peter Read, Mark Bresee, Ralph LaFave, Fred Fuller, Dale Tunnell, and presently Rusty Williams.
+All totaled there have been 26 pastors of the First Seventh-day Adventist Church.